tkosminov/nestjs-graphql-easy/README.md

       driver: ApolloDriver,
       context: ({ req }: { req: Request }) => ({
         req,
-        data_source: this.dataSource, // <-- ADD
+        data_source: this.dataSource, // <-- DEPRECATED.
+But this will still work if no subscriptions are used }),
-      }),
       ...
     };